-The Kuo Min Tang (the National Party of China) is the oldest party to have played a role in the Chinese revolution.
-It was the heir of the Tung Min Wuo ('United Front of Revolutionaries') which itself continued the traditions of the 'China Awakes' secret society.
+The Kuo Min Tang (the National Party of China) is the cldest party to have played a role in the Chinese revolution.
+It was the heir of the Tung Min Wuo ("United Front of Revolutionaries") which itself continued the traditions of the "China Awakes" secret society.
 This was formed outside China by Sun Yat Sen in 1894 with the support of emigre petty traders.
-The petty bourgeois base of this group remained tradesmen and intellectuals but it also comprised many soldiers and officials with careerist notions.
-It also gained support from the ranks of the Chinese bourgeoisie, still in its infancy.
+The base of this group remained tradesmen and intellectuals but it also comprised many soldiers and officials with careerist notions.
+It also gained support from the ranks of the Chinese bourgeoisie, still in it's infancy.

-The outlook of the KMT was as vague as its heterogeneous composition might lead one to expect.
-It failed to realise that, as in all bourgeois revolutions, the development of China's economy depended on an agrarian reform and on the freeing of the peasantry from feudal forms of ownership.
+The outlook of the K.M.T. was as vague as it's heterogeneous composition might lead one to expect.
+It failed to realsie that, as in all bourgeois revolutions the development of China's economy depended on an agrarian reform, and on the freeing of the peasantry from feudal forms of ownership.
 The confusion was inevitable for this freeing of the peasantry was inseparably connected with the breakdown of traditional Chinese family relationships.
-These relationships were an integral part of the future China envisaged by Sun Yat Sen and the KMT.
+These relationships were an integral part of the future China envisaged by Sun Yat Sen and the K.M.T.

-The KMT were republican nationalists and the logical consequence of nationalism was a struggle against imperialism.
+The K.M.T. were republican nationalists and the logical consequence of nationalism was a struggle against imperialism.
 But this was impossible for a party whose bourgeois supporters were so strongly linked to that very imperialism.
 So confused were Sun Yat Sen's ideas that he seriously believed that China could be unified and strong under a central power supported by foreign capital.
 He failed to realise that such foreign capital benefited most from China's weakness.
-The main feature of the ideas of Sun Yat Sen and the KMT was, however, their notion of a general reconciliation between classes.
-This unrealistic ideal incontestably corresponded to the fact that the KMT was the political expression of basically antagonistic interests.
+The main feature of the ideas of Sun Yat Sen and the K.M.T. was, however, their notion of a general reconciliation between classes.
+This unrealistic ideal incontestably corresponded to the fact that the K.M.T. was the political expression of basically antagonistic interests.

-It was only in the early twenties, when the Chinese people took action to defend themselves against an oppressive imperialism, that the KMT moved to the left.
-The party was reorganised and Sun Yat Sen drew up a programme for it which for the first time recognised the agrarian problem as basic to the development of Chinese society.
-The programme was however so obscured by Confucian terms that hampered its revolutionary interpretation that the left and right wings of the party could interpret it as they chose.
+It was only in the early twenties, when the Chinese people took action to defend themselves against an oppressive imperialism, that the K.M.T. moved to the left.
+The Party was reorganised and Sun Yat Sen drew up a programme for it which for the first time recognised the agrarian problem as basic to the development of Chinese society.
+The programme was, however, so obscured by Confucian terms that the left and right wings of the Party could interpret it as they chose.

-Despite this, the KMT was driven by events for a while to fight imperialism and the forces of reaction which had remained as strong as they had been in 1911.
-For a time it seemed as if a form of 'Jacobin democracy' would appear within the nationalist party.
-The revolution gained momentum but this only exacerbated the contradictions between the various social groups which composed the KMT.
+Despite this, the K.M.T. was driven by events for a while to fight imperialism and the forces of reaction which has remained as strong as they had been in I9II.
+For a time it seemed as if a form of "Jacobin democracy" would appear within the Nationalist Party.
+The revolution gained momentum but this only exacerbated the contradicitions between the various social groups which composed the K.M.T.
 As the revolution moved forward, all that was reactionary within China arose against it.